-Tip: If you complete your Self Assessment tax returns online, you get an extra 3 months to submit
+Tip: If you complete your Self-Assessment tax returns online, you get an extra three months to submit.

-Helpful guidance, specifically for landlords, is also provided on this site regarding how you complete your tax return as well as providing further advice and information.
-It’s very important your tax return is completed accurately and within the relevant timeframes, otherwise you can face penalties.
+The site also provides helpful guidance regarding how you complete your tax return.
+It’s very important your tax return is completed accurately and within the relevant time-frames, otherwise you can face penalties.
 The details of the nature and severity of such penalties can be found on the charity Tax Aid’s website.

-A final piece of advice is to speak with other experienced landlords or an accountant about the taxation rules surrounding their rental properties.
+A final piece of advice is to speak with other experienced landlords, letting agents or an accountant about the taxation rules surrounding rental properties.
 Their knowledge in this area can be an invaluable source of information to help make sure you’re following best practices.

-Disclaimer: The content of this page was last updated on 1st December 2015.
-Whilst we’ve prepared the information within this page with care and have made every attempt to ensure that the information at the time of publication is accurate, this information should not be relied upon as a substitute for formal advice.
+Disclaimer: The content of this page was last updated on 23rd March 2017.
+Whilst we’ve prepared the information within this page with care and have made every attempt to ensure that the information at the time of publication is accurate, this information shouldn’t be relied upon as a substitute for formal advice.
 The information contained in this document is for general information purposes only, we reserve the right to edit, discontinue or withdraw this, or any other report.
 Any use of this content for an individual’s own commercial purposes is done entirely at the risk of the person making such use and solely the responsibility of the person or persons making such reliance.

 Get the latest landlord news and tips